 Don’t worry, turning on the kill switch isn’t going to harm anyone.
 Actually, using a kill switch, or network lock feature, will protect you during those moments when you lose connection to the VPN by shutting down all of your web traffic.
-Think of it like a digital Plan B.
+Think of it as a digital Plan B.

 Let’s say you’re torrenting a huge file that will take hours to completely download.
 Without a kill switch, if the VPN disconnects even for a moment, your Internet Service Provider would see what you are doing and it could get you in trouble.
 Kill switches are also important if you’re a journalist and trying to stay anonymous on the web.
-Either way, they are important and luckily, ProtonVPN has you covered with kill switches on Mac and Windows.
+Either way, they are important, and luckily, ProtonVPN has you covered with kill switches on Mac and Windows.

 Does ProtonVPN Offer Split Tunneling?

 VPNs work by creating an encrypted tunnel to send all your web data through.
 With split tunneling, two tunnels are created: one goes directly to your ISP as if you weren’t using a VPN, and the second routes your traffic through the encrypted VPN tunnel.
 For example, this feature would let you watch Netflix in your home country, and surf the web with your VPN at the same time.
-For some users, split tunneling is a must-have and for others it’s a nice-to-have.
+For some users, split tunneling is a must-have and for others, it’s a nice-to-have.
 With ProtonVPN, split tunneling is available on Windows and Android.

 Can I Use Netflix with ProtonVPN?

 As we’ll discuss further down, ProtonVPN has different subscription types: Free, Basic, and Plus.
 If you choose Plus, you will be able to watch Netflix with ProtonVPN.
 Free and Basic don’t offer access to Plus servers and your internet speed will not be fast enough to allow for streaming sites like Netflix.